aedobbyn/menu-builder/compile/writeup.md

-Similar story for the positives: we'll take the difference between our minimum required amount and the amount of the nutrient we've got in our menu and multiply that by -1.
+Similar story for the positives: we'll take the difference between our minimum required amount and the amount of the nutrient we've got in our menu and multiply that by -1:

 $\sum_{i=1}^{k} (-1) * (MaxAllowedAmount_{i} - AmountWeHave_{i})$

+where `k` is the total number of positive nutrients in our constriants.

 That means that if we've got less than the amount we need, this value will be negative; if we've got more than we need it'll be positive.
 Next, to make the best score 0 I'll turn everything greater than 0 into 0.
 This takes away the extra brownie points for going above and beyond.
 Same as with must restricts, lower scores mean "better."